Dell Technologies World opens with several new data centre products

 Dell Technologies also launched a new Dell EMX X2 entry model for customers that is up to 55 percent cheaper than the previous generation while still achieving over “five nines” availability.Dell EMC PowerEdge MX

-The company previewed a new modular infrastructure solution for the modern data centre, dubbed PowerEdge MX.
+The company previewed a new modular infrastructure solution for the modern data center, dubbed PowerEdge MX.
 Designed to enable customers to flexibly configure and optimise their IT infrastructure for new and emerging workloads, the solution will be available in the second half of 2018.

 Dell EMC says PowerEdge MX will be, ideal for dense virtualisation, software-defined storage and networking, network functions virtualisation (NFV) and big data analytic environments.